-- An accurate address of the site including the postcode; if the address is unclear or the site is particularly unusual, an annotated map of the site may be more appropriate; - The enforcement complaint; a detailed description of the building works or use; - If necessary, approximate dimensions of the development; - Any other information to assist the enquiry; a 30 day log of activities if it relates to a change of use complaint, photos of the development/proof of use; - If possible, name and address of person/company involved in the use/development/poor maintenance; - Approximate time when the use/development/poor maintenance commenced and if necessary, the stage of building works; - The harm caused by the use/development/poor maintenance; this should be limited to planning matters (eg, loss of sunlight, overshadowing/loss of outlook, loss of privacy).
+- An accurate address of the site including the postcode; if the address is unclear or the site is particularly unusual, an annotated map of the site may be more appropriate. - The enforcement complaint; a detailed description of the building works or use. - If necessary, approximate dimensions of the development. - Any other information to assist the enquiry; a 30-day log of activities and the time the use is normally carried out if it relates to a change of use complaint, photos of the development/proof of use. - If possible, name and address of person/company involved in the use/development/poor maintenance. - Approximate time when the use/development/poor maintenance commenced and if necessary, the stage of building works.

+The harm caused by the use/development/poor maintenance; this should be limited to planning matters (e.g. loss of sunlight, overshadowing/loss of outlook, loss of privacy).